LiliRestrepo/NetflixTwitter/README.md

 # Logistic Model
 ## Logistic Regression
-* In this analysis, we will classify Top 5 and Bottom 5 shows using logistic regression.
+In this analysis, we will classify Top 5 and Bottom 5 tweets shows using logistic regression.
 * Question: Given a Favorite Count and Number of followers, classify a tweet to be part of the Top 5 or the Bottom 5 shows, considering the Top10 of saturday 5th:

 #